driverdrift/debian-intsall/README.md

 If rescue-mode can't apt install packages due to outdated signature.
 Follow [these](https://github.com/driverdrift/linux-docs/blob/main/archieved-sources.md) steps to solve it.
 - If no rescue-mode is provided or the rescue-mode disk is small to contain netinst.iso, then use the only hard disk to install new os.
 See [these](./install-from-origin) ways.

 Run the code below to install automatically.
+This will reimage the entire disk with Debian in rescue mode and **WIPE ALL DATA** on the disk WITHOUT any interactive confirmation.
+The trailing "y" skips the disk format confirmation prompt.
 ```bash
 bash <(wget -qO- https://raw.githubusercontent.com/driverdrift/debian-install/main/install.sh) y

 ```
 Or run the code below to install manually.
+This performs the same Debian reinstallation in rescue mode, but WILL prompt you for confirmation before formatting the disk.
+Use this if you want to review or confirm destructive actions.
 ```bash
 bash <(wget -qO- https://raw.githubusercontent.com/driverdrift/debian-install/main/install.sh)